 Hi, Android!
 Sorry your present is a little late, it took a while to wrap it.
 Five years ago yesterday, Google's then-CEO Eric Schmidt joined other members of the newly-formed Open Handset Alliance to announce the Android operating system.
 Back then, we were still nearly a year away from an actual Gphone (and yes, people really called it that) and Sprint and T-Mobile were the only US carriers even interested.
 Read More

 Ever wonder if anything interesting happened in your home town or surrounding areas in the days of old?
 Thanks to a new app from A&E TV called History Here, you can use the power of Google Maps to see the historical culture of towns all across the US.

 - Thousands of exclusive points of interest, written by the history experts at HISTORY.

 Earlier this week, Ron gave us an interesting look at what codenames came before Android 1.5, Cupcake (spoiler: 1.1 was "petit four," and 1.0 didn't have any codename at all).
 It's hard not to read the post without taking a nostalgic walk down memory lane, isn't it?
-I still remember heading into my local T-Mobile store to play with the G1 when it launched.
 Read More

 You know the Android codenames, right?
 Starting with Android 1.5, they're alphabetical snacks - Cupcake, Donut, Éclair, Froyo, Gingerbread, Honeycomb, Ice Cream Sandwich, and Jelly Bean.
 But what about before 1.5?
 What were those called?
 And why did they start with C?
 We've got real answers from real Googlers.